-On January 25, 2022, Veritex Holdings, Inc. announced that its Board of Directors declared a quarterly cash dividend of \$0.20 per share on our outstanding common stock.
-The dividend was paid on February 25, 2022 to shareholders of record as of February 11, 2022.
-For the year ended December 31, 2021, we declared and paid \$36.5 million in cash dividends.
+On January 24, 2023, Veritex Holdings, Inc. announced that its Board of Directors declared a quarterly cash dividend of \$0.20 per share on our outstanding common stock.
+The dividend was paid on February 24, 2023 to shareholders of record as of February 10, 2023.
+For the year ended December 31, 2022, we declared and paid \$42.3 million in cash dividends.

 The timing, declaration, amount and payment of any future cash dividends are at the discretion of our Board of Directors and will depend on many factors, including our results of operations, financial condition, capital requirements, investment opportunities, growth opportunities, any legal, regulatory, contractual or other limitations on our ability to pay dividends and other factors our Board of Directors may deem relevant.
 In addition, there are regulatory restrictions on our ability and the ability of the Bank to pay dividends.
-See "fividend solicy may change without notice, our future ability to pay dividends is subject to restrictions, and we may not pay dividends in the future" and "Item 1.
+See "Item 1A.
+Risk Factors-Our dividend policy may change without notice, our future ability to pay dividends is subject to restrictions, and we may not pay dividends in the future" and "Item 1.
 Business-Regulation and Supervision-Regulatory Limits on Dividends and Distributions."